davidbowler/ARCHERLeadership2015/Case.md

 # Case for suppport

-Stuff that needs a doing:

-## Introduction ( 1 paragraph )
-  - Why NWs?
-  - Why doping ( w.r.t. ion implantation )?
-  - Why use O(*N*) DFT?
-  - What are we doing?

-## Novelty & Timeliness
-  - Reference experimental work ( esp.
-Fukata-san )
-    - How new is this field? ( doped NWs )
+Nanostructures and nanostructured materials have been explored extensively as components of photovoltaics in an effort to improve efficiency in systems that might be processed at low cost [1].
+The use of single nanowires as photovoltaic elements presents several key advantages which may be leveraged to produce high-efficiency, robust, integrated nanoscale PV power sources.
+First, the principle of bottom-up design allows the rational control of key nanomaterial parameters, which will determine PV performance, including chemical/dopant composition, diode junction structure, size, and morphology [2].

-Whilst the Si-Ge heterostructures have been studied since the mid-70s, it is only in the last 13 years that growth of radial heterostructures (i.e. core-shell) has been possible due to advances in the experimental techniques.
+Whilst the Si-Ge heterostructures have been studied since the mid-70s, it is only in the last 13 years that growth of radial heterostructures (i.e. core-shell) have been possible due to advances in experimental techniques [3].
 Core-shell NWs have several advantages over the other possible heterostructures: (i) better confinement of carriers due to sharp interfaces, (ii) carrier mobilities in Ge are higher than in Si.
-These make
+These additionally make them excellent candidate fornext generation MOSFETs [4].

-    - Why do we need to carry out work like this? ( limited experimental anaylysis available )
-  - Large NWs needed to remove the finite size effects of doping and stress.
-  - Ion implantation used as a standard method for doping semiconductors.
-  - This is a completely novel simulation (*ab-initio* has been done on the smaller scales **AND** large scale with classical molecular dynamics)
+Core–shell nanowires (NWs) composed of silicon (Si) and germanium (Ge) are key structures for realizing high mobility transistor channels, since the site-selective doping and band-offset in core–shell NWs separate the carrier transport region from the impurity doped region, resulting in the suppression of impurity scattering [5].
+Ion implantation is a standard technique used in the industry for manufacture of doped electronics [6].
+The manufacturing of ever smaller feature size semiconductor devices requires precise control of the dopant distribution following ion implantation and rapid thermal annealing.
+The defects and strain produced by the implantation of dopant ions can have dramatic effects on the diffusion of dopant atoms, but the mechanisms are not completely understood at present.

+The ability to simulate large cells is attractive because finite size effects of this type of calculation are very important.
+One such example would be to consider the dissipation of energy upon impact, i.e. vibrations interacting across periodic boundary conditions.
+Whilst there are papers that model ion implantation, these are typically done with classical molecular dynamics [7], thus assuming the potentials are transferable to the system and telling us nothing about the electronic structure.
+This work will be completely novel in this respect, it will be the first large scale *ab-initio* ion implantation study.
+Our objective is to see how the shell thickness and NW structure change the final ion location in a complex interplay between strain, surface and interface effects.

 ## Methodology
   - O(*N*) DFT